Cache Dependencies and Directories

 Whenever you update your bundle, Travis CI will also update the cache.

-Travis CI tries its best at determining the path bundler uses for storing dependencies.
+Travis CI tries its best to determine the path bundler uses for storing dependencies.

 If you have custom Bundler arguments, and these include the --path